There are two sets of elections each year.

 Please get in touch if you are interested in more information about any of these elected positions.

 A manifesto tells people why you want to represent them and why they should vote for you; it sets out your ideas and plans.
 Essentially your manifesto needs to say WHY you think you would be a good elected representative and WHAT you would do if you were elected.
-The manifesto word limit is 300 words.
+The manifesto word limit is 400 words.
 You can only have words in your manifesto box on our website but you can embed links to your facebook campaign, videos, posters / PDFs, pictures etc. This will open a new tab with this extra information, they will only see text in the manifesto box on our website.
+You should also upload a photo of your face so people know who you are.
 Have a look at our candidate information pages for some example manifestos.

-International students are currently able to be Students' Union Elected Officers, including the Full-time Officer roles (sometimes called 'sabbatical' roles).
-However, there are immigration implications that you should be aware of;
+International students are able to be Students' Union Elected Officers, including the Full-time Officer roles (sometimes called 'sabbatical' roles) - in fact we have roles like our Full Time International Students Officer and part-time Chair of the International Network which are targeted specifically at International or EU students.
+However, there are immigration implications that you should be aware of.

 This information is for general guidance and does not constitute immigration advice.
 If you require more details about your rights or what action to take, please contact the University of Bristol International Student Office